mad-penguins/Antarctica/README.md

 Roadmap ~~can~~ will be extended in the future.

 Antarctica server is at the moment under development too.
-Code of server is closed and it's now unstable.
+Code of server is closed and may be still unstable in some behaviour cases.
 Public remote server is being tested now.
 Open API will be ~~opened~~ documented in the future.
-There's already present an early preview of [Qt API wrapper](https://github.com/mad-penguins/IcebreakerQt).
+There's already present a preview of [API wrapper for Qt](https://github.com/mad-penguins/IcebreakerQt).
+There's also the [Antarctica API reference](https://github.com/mad-penguins/IcebreakerQt/wiki), which is being filled now.

 ## Build
 Antarctica is build with Qt framework and based on CMake build system.